nyu-java-programming/blackjack-exercise/README.md

 Your cards are: 2 and 4
 Would you like to hit or stand? stand
 The dealer stands.
+Your cards are: 3, 7, 4, and 2
-The dealer's cards are: 8, 7
+The dealer's cards are: 8 and 7
 Dealer wins!
 ```